, UI/UX & Product Designer in Vienna (Wien), Austria

 The person behind the pixels

-I'm Boti, a UI/UX and product designer based in Vienna (Wien), Austria, with 15 years of experience across mobile apps, SaaS products, and embedded interfaces.
-I've built design systems from scratch, led teams, run design sprints, and shipped work for brands like IKEA, Red Bull, and Wiener Linien.
+I'm Boti, a UI/UX and product designer based in Vienna (Wien), Austria.
+For 15 years I've turned research into products people actually use, across mobile apps, SaaS products, and embedded interfaces, building design systems from scratch, leading teams, and shipping work for brands like IKEA, Red Bull, Erste Bank, and Wiener Linien.

-Three strengths anchor the work: design systems that scale, decisions grounded in how people actually behave, and an AI-assisted workflow that ships more without dropping the quality bar.
+Three strengths anchor the work: design systems that scale, motion that brings interfaces to life, and an AI-assisted workflow that ships more without dropping the quality bar.

 What drives me is the space where craft meets code: interfaces that don't just look right but feel right in motion.
 I'm at my best when I'm part of a team that cares about the details as much as I do.